-[CID 3071][13/1311r3] the hashed domain name is computed from the Domain Name that is compliant with the “Preferred Name Syntax” as defined in IETF RFC 1035 (same as the domain name used in 8.4.4.15).
+[CID 3071][13/1311r3] The hashed domain name of the Domain Information field is computed from the Domain Name that is compliant with the “Preferred Name Syntax” as defined in IETF RFC 1035 (same as the domain name used in 8.4.4.15).
 The exact computation method for the hashed domain name is given in 10.44.4 (FILS Authentication and higher layer setup capability indications [CID 2869]).

+The IP Address Type field of the Domain Information field indicates the IP address type supported by the domain to which the AP is connected.